benlagreca02/dotfiles/README.md

 - [ ] rice vim airline bar to have more info I care about
 - [ ] Get dunst or some other notificaiton daemon confirmed working
 - [ ] document keybindings for everything
+- [ ] Consider looking into Dmenu or simmilar for app launching
+- [ ] Make a "go to hyprland config folder" alias of some kind?
+- [ ] Make hyprlock actually lock on close and time out of inactivity
 - [x] Set up a "locking" or idle manager (hyprlock)
 - [x] In waybar, highlight active window number
 - [x] Add screen brightness info to waybar